Analysis | The other crisis Trump is exacerbating

 You can also view those numbers on a relative basis, showing the number of cases, hospitalizations and deaths relative to state populations.

-Nationally, one out of every 15 Americans has contracted the virus at this point and one out of every 911 Americans has died of it.
+Nationally, 1 out of every 15 Americans has contracted the virus at this point and one out of every 911 Americans has died of it.
 Each day those numbers increase, with the number of people contracting the virus still running even with the number who have been vaccinated.
 Since Dec.
 14, when the first vaccine was administered in the United States, about 5.3 million people have been inoculated against the virus.
 About 5.2 million are recorded as having contracted it.

 As the violence unfolded at the Capitol on Wednesday, Trump did nothing to intervene.
 As the virus has spread across the United States over the past few months, he has generally taken the same approach.